Are you in the market for a new dryer but don’t know where to start looking?

-According to what we covered earlier, Portable dryers are the most affordable from this lot, followed by standard vented units.
-However, price isn’t the only thing you should look at, as the cost of running the appliance must also be taken into account.
+According to what we covered earlier in this dryer buyer’s guide, Portable dryers are the most affordable from the lot, followed by standard vented units.
+However, price isn’t the only thing you should look at, as the cost of running the appliance must also be considered.
 We’ll touch more on that further down.

 Here’s a small table to give you a clearer perspective of each dryer model and its price:

 |Dryer Type||Low-End Cost||Average Cost||High-End Cost|

 Load capacity can be the make or break of how useful your dryer will be for the years to come.
 You wouldn’t believe how many people find themselves requiring additional space for their clothes daily.